 “Nothing, I don’t want you to feel like I’m kicking you out of the house.”

 I stared at Amir for a long enough time to make him get up and start walking.
 Amir started walking back and forth very fast.
 After awhile of walking he started talking louder than before, “All my life, I have tried to give you the best, all my life I have tried to make you happy, yet you sit like this ungrateful and insensitive person,” he wanted to continue but it seemed as though he was trying to compose himself.
 “You have always made me feel like the bad guy here.”

 I sat there not saying a word, I saw Amir’s eyes raged with anger.
 The last time he looked like this was when he found out I was skipping school.
 I started tapping my right foot.
 Amir was waiting for a response, but I still didn’t have anything to say.
 I felt something yet I didn’t know the words for them.
 As if the words have never existed for these feelings.
 I wanted to communicate what they were yet they looked like a language of which I was not a native.
 We both made eye contact, both eyes staring at each other, ordinary eyes with no unique shape, or depth, or color yet mine communicated something to him and his communicated something to me.
 “Look at you, no care in the world.
 Uncle Jamshed will pick you up tomorrow,” Amir said and went inside the house.

 I knew I was leaving the moment I saw Maman on the porch.
 I wasn’t sure who and what I was mourning for at the time.
 I still don’t know.
 I will leave tomorrow.
 But tomorrow is still yesterday for me.

 If you liked this story and would like to help more writers like this publish their work, please consider supporting our writers and artists by becoming a member HERE.

-Farida Alimi is a writer from Afghanistan.
-She is a full time university student majoring in Contemporary Communication.
-Farida enjoys writing fiction and poetry.
+Farida Alimi is a writer and poet from Afghanistan.
+She is a full-time Bachelor’s student in Lithuania.